ZZBaron/ZZBaron.github.io/projects/schelling.md

 1. Some people are more biased towards a similar group identity than others
 2. There are other concerns in a persons life other than their immediate neighbors' group identities
 3. The group identities of an agent's neighbors are not always known to the agent immediately if ever
+4. Group identities may change and even be influenced by neighbors or other factors such as social media

 ## Implementation Notes